italankin/italankin.github.io/_posts/2022-05-22-15-puzzle-solvability.markdown

 > Interesting fact: starting a new 15 puzzle game (at least in [my version](https://15puzzle.app)), you can be certain that no one else in the world has ever seen your position!

-So, when generating a puzzle, we must guarantee it's solvability - otherwise players won't be able to reach the goal.
+So, when generating a puzzle, we must guarantee its solvability - otherwise players won't be able to reach the goal.

 #### 2.1.
 A set of predefined positions